tech4Ly/codebook/README.md

 ### 4. Add the Tree-sitter Grammar

-Make sure the appropriate Tree-sitter grammar is added as a dependency in `Cargo.toml` and update the `language()` function to return the correct language parser.
+Make sure the appropriate Tree-sitter grammar is added as a dependency in `Cargo.toml` and update the `language()` function in `queries.rs` to return the correct language parser.

 ### 5. Test Your Implementation